LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 These illustrate practical situations to understand the functionality and added value of the implemented solution for the user.

 The use cases are defined during project planning and provide an overview of how the user interacts with the project and what functionalities can be expected.

 In the later accomplished evaluation process in chapter \ref{use-case-evaluation}, the defined use cases are also used as a reference to demonstrate the implemented capabilities of the solution.

-This is essential for understanding the needs of the target group and designing the result accordingly.
+This is important in order to understand the needs of the target group and design the result accordingly.
+For this purpose, these were defined into the following blocks:

 1. **Ready to use hardware sensor designs**